- 1. Chef'sChoice Trizor 15 Edge Select Electric Knife Sharpener

 Dull knives are pretty useless!
 How many times have you reached for the knife you only bought a short while ago only to find that it won't cut through your favorite cut of meat?
 More of us than you think are guilty of trying to squish our way through a tomato or a piece of stubborn fruit with a blunt knife and rather than throwing them in the trash, there's a way to save them and give our favorite knife collection a longer life.
 Stop hurting your knives (and risking your fingers) and take a look at our review of the best knife sharpeners with our brief guide below to help you make the right decision.

 There's nothing like being able to choose the best knife sharpener but you don't always need to get a professional chef's choice that costs a fortune just so that your knives work as they should.
 So what basics do we look out for when choosing a knife sharpener?
-A few pointers are below.
+Before pulling out your cutting board and favorite knife, a few needed pointers are below.

 Easy To Use